 The winter maintenance crews are responsible for clearing:

-- 624 km of roads for plowing operations
+- 624 km of roads (both sides of the road) for plowing/salting operations

-The Town's winter maintenance crews are responsible for plowing, salting and sanding local Town of Newmarket roads.
+The Town's winter maintenance crews are responsible for plowing and salting local Town of Newmarket roads.
 Regional roads such as Mulock Drive, Davis Drive, Bayview Avenue, Leslie Street and Yonge Street are completed by York Region.

-Various equipment is used to conduct road and sidewalk snow clearing - the fleet is made up of 11 plows, complete with salt units and 17 sidewalk snow plows.
+Various equipment is used to conduct road and sidewalk snow clearing - the fleet is made up of 12 plows, complete with salt units and 18 sidewalk snowplows.

 What does a routine snow event look like for Town crews?